 Veta Resources Inc. ("Veta", or "the Company"), was incorporated on August 18, 2006 under the Canada Business Corporations Act.
-Its principal business activity is mineral exploration and evaluation in Chile through its wholly owned subsidiaries Veta Resources Chile SpA, Minera Joy SpA, and Minera Veta SpA ("Veta Chile").
+Its principal business activity is mineral exploration and evaluation.
 The Company's head office is located at 217 Queen Street West, Suite 401 Toronto, Ontario M5V 0R2.